-- Complete and return a Child Information Card for each child (available at check-in and on our website at umalumni.com/michiganual). - Please sign your child in and out, indicating cabin number and where a parent will be. - If your child cries when dropped off, please let a staff member interest them in an activity.
-We will reassure the child and explain that you will be back later. - Sorry, 3/4's do not have diaper changing facilities. - On M-F, please drop off your child after 8:30 AM for the morning and 1:15 PM for the afternoon, and pick up your child at or before closing times (11:45 AM and 4:45 PM).
+- Complete and return a Child Information Card for each child (Also, available at check-in, please fill out in advance if possible). - Please sign your child in and out, indicating cabin number and where a parent will be. - If your child cries when dropped off, please let a staff member interest them in an activity.
+We will reassure the child and explain that you will be back later. - Sorry, 3/4's do not have diaper changing facilities. - On M-F, please drop off your child after 9:15 AM for the morning and 1:15 PM for the afternoon, and pick up your child at or before closing times (11:25 AM and 4:30 PM).